sAbdelhaleem/MultizoneVAV/README.md

 ~~~
 Note: Add the environment variable without the hashtag. echo $JMODELICA_HOME should return the JMODELICA_HOME directory path.

-**9.** Import and run the examples built-in JModelica to test the installation using the command lines shown in Code Block 10.
+**9.** Import and run the examples built-in JModelica.org to test the installation using the command lines shown in Code Block 11.

-Code Block 10: Testing JModelica.
+Code Block 11: Testing JModelica.org.
 ~~~
 $ $JMODELICA_HOME/bin/jm_ipython.sh
 $ mkdir ~/TestingJModelica